NikolaD93/Employees_App_Firebase/README.md

 - Open your web browser and go to http://localhost:5173 to see the application running.

-## Folder Structure Overview
+## 2. Folder Structure Overview

 The architecture of the project is divided into several folders:

- - 1.src: This folder contains all the source code files for the application.
+- src: This folder contains all the source code files for the application.

-src/components: This folder contains all the React components used in the project.
-Each component is divided into its own sub-folder, which contains its JSX, styling, and other related files.
+- src/components: This folder contains Header and Footer components.
+Each component contains its JSX, styling, and other related files.

-src/pages: This folder contains all the pages that the user can navigate to.
-Each page is represented by a React component and has its own sub-folder that contains its JSX, styling, and other related files.
+- src/components/shared : This folder contains components that are commonly used - Button and Input.

+- src/context: This folder has two components - EmployeesContext and TasksContext.
+This is where the state is managed and shared to other components.

-src/firebase: This folder contains all the Firebase-related code.
+- src/db: This folder contains all the Firebase-related code.
 It includes a firebase.js file, which initializes the Firebase app and sets up the connection to the Firestore database.

-Additionally, it includes a firebaseUtils.js file, which contains all the Firebase functions used in the application.
+- src/pages: This folder contains all the pages that the user can navigate to - Employees, Tasks and TopEmployees.

-src/utils: This folder contains utility functions that are used throughout the application.
+- src/.env: This file contains environment variables that are used throughout the application to access the associated API and perform various tasks, such as reading or writing data to a database or storage system.

+## 3. Additional Functionalities

 # [Live Website Preview](https://crud-app-58c6e.firebaseapp.com/)